 top of page

-• Writer's pictureNEIA Red Cross
+Writer's pictureNEIA Red Cross

 Red Cross Responds to Flooding in Northwest Iowa

-(Updated July 1, 2024 - 9:15 a.m.
+(Updated July 15, 2024 - 9:15 a.m.
 CT)

 Flooding continues in much of Northwest Iowa as rivers rise to record levels.
 In some areas, waters are beginning to recede even as people downstream prepare for the high waters to reach their neighborhoods.

 While the current focus is on addressing the immediate needs of those affected, the Red Cross also plays a critical role in helping residents and communities recover in the weeks and months after a disaster.
-As it is safe to do so, Red Cross volunteers will assess the residential damage in impacted communities.
+As it is safe to do so, Red Cross volunteers are assessing the residential damage in impacted communities.
 This work will help to better understand what help families may need in the coming days, weeks and months.
 The Red Cross remains in contact with local officials across the impacted areas to evaluate the needs of the impacted communities.

 HAVE YOU BEEN AFFECTED BY THE FLOODS?